Homomorphism reconfiguration via homotopy: Introduction

+We use graph homomorphisms as a tool to explore how different constraints influence the complexity of reconfiguration.
+As our aim is to give more general statements about reconfiguration, they should be seen as a special case of Constraint Satisfaction Problems (CSPs), which can express a range of problems including \problem{$k$-Coloring}, generalized \problem{SAT} or \problem{Independent Set} (in weighted variants).
+However, graph homomorphisms already display many features of general CSPs and arise naturally in various situations.
+See \cite{nevsetril2007homomorphisms} for an excellent survey, or Hell and Ne{\v{s}}et{\v{r}}il's book~\cite{hell2004homomorphism_book} for an in-depth look into the subject.

+This approach allowed the author to argue in~\cite{Wrochna14} that the only notion of sparseness that can be applied algorithmically to (unparameterized) reconfiguration problems in general is treedepth, and that many such problems are PSPACE-complete even in graphs of bounded bandwidth (thus pathwidth, treewidth, etc.).
+The reduction showed there explains why reconfiguration variants of easy combinatorial problems can be hard.
+This paper grew out of an attempt to find fundamental reasons for which reconfiguration variants of hard problems can be, quite surprisingly, easy.

-The primary motivation for studying reconfiguration problems is to investigate the solution space of combinatorial problems, especially from the perspective of local search heuristics and random solution sampling.
-In particular, the success of Survey Propagation as a method for solving random Constraint Satisfaction Problems (CSPs) is connected to several conjectures about the structure of clusters of satisfying assignments (connected components in the solution graph) and frozen variables (variables/vertices that cannot change their value/color by any sequence of steps), see~\cite{AchlioptasCR11} (a reference the author would recommend to anyone interested in reconfiguration).
+\paragraph*{Motivations} The primary motivation for studying reconfiguration problems is to investigate the solution space of combinatorial problems, especially from the perspective of local search heuristics and random solution sampling.
+In particular, the success of a method for solving random CSPs called Survey Propagation is connected to several conjectures about the structure of clusters of satisfying assignments (connected components in the solution graph) and frozen variables (variables/vertices that cannot change their value/color by any sequence of reconfiguration steps), see~\cite{AchlioptasCR11}.

 While finding paths in the solution graph is, for the above purposes, mostly a toy problem, it arises more directly in some settings, such as puzzles with sliding blocks.
-Indeed, the Nondeterministic Constraint Logic construction of~\cite{HearnD05} allowed to show that many popular puzzles are \cclass{PSPACE}-complete~\cite{HearnD09}, and more interestingly, so is the equivalence of proofs in a certain proof system~\cite{Heijltjes2014}, answering a question about normal forms of proofs that arose in this context.
+Indeed, the Nondeterministic Constraint Logic construction of Hearn and Demaine~\cite{HearnD05}, which gives a simple PSPACE-complete reconfiguration problem, allowed to show that many popular puzzles are \cclass{PSPACE}-complete~\cite{HearnD09,Mehta14a}.
+More interestingly, Heijltjes and Houston used the construction to prove that deciding the equivalence of proofs in a certain proof system is PSPACE-complete~\cite{Heijltjes2014}, answering a question about normal forms of proofs that arose in this context.